Disable REST API

 FAQ

 Can't find what you're looking for?
-Check the documentation or ask on the support forum.
+Check the documentation or open an issue on GitHub.

 Changelog